-- o Current Pension/Retirement Benefit letter (if applicable), or prior year 1099 form, or - o Current Annuity Payment letter (if applicable), or prior year 1099 form; - Rental Income: Current lease agreements; - Unemployment Benefits: Current benefit letter with gross benefit amount; - Court Ordered Alimony/Spousal Maintenance: Copy of court order documentation: - Taxable Interest and Dividends (including amounts received by, or on behalf of minors); - No Income: Adult household members who receive no income will be required to submit a Certification of No Income.
-These household members typically include the unemployed.
+- o Current Social Security Benefits letter (including benefits paid to minors), - o Current Pension/Retirement Benefit letter (if applicable), or prior year 1099 form, or - o Current Annuity Payment letter (if applicable), or prior year 1099 form; - Self-Employment Income: - o Most recent tax return (Form 1040 or 1040A), or - o Profit and loss statement from the year prior to the application; - Rental Income: Current lease agreements; - Unemployment Benefits: Current benefit letter with gross benefit amount; - Court Ordered Alimony/Spousal Maintenance: Copy of court order documentation; - Taxable Interest and Dividends (including amounts received by, or on behalf of minors); - No Income: Adult household members who receive no income will be required to submit a Certification of No Income.
+These household members include the unemployed.